stefanofa/awesome/TOPICS.md

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

-## local-storage

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## preferences-datastore

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack